 An overview of the process involved in creating an accurate CAD model using 3D scanning is as follows:

-- 3D scanners measure the geometries of a given real-world physical part and then create a digital representation of the data.
+- 3D scanners measure the geometries of a given real-world physical part and then create a digital twin of the data.
 At this stage, the data is usually a point-cloud in the STL (stereolithography) file format.

 - The scan data is imported into CAD software.